 - 1. The contact procedure for appeals should begin with the faculty or office where the issue originated.
 Use the following contact procedure for specific issues. - Academic Suspension A student who is placed on Suspension may appeal in writing to the Academic Dean to be permitted to continue enrollment for the next semester.
 If permission to enroll is granted, the student's status will be become "academic probation".
 Continue with step 2 below. - Academic Course (class assignments, materials, procedures, or grades).
-First contact the faculty member instructing the class and then, if no resolution is achieved, contact the chair of the department within which the faculty member teaches.
+First contact the faculty member instructing the class and then, if no resolution is achieved, contact the chair of the

+- department within which the faculty member teaches.
 If still unresolved, refer the issue to the Dean of the College where the department is housed.
 If still unresolved refer the issue by written appeal to the Academic Dean.
 Continue with step 2 below. - Program Requirements First meet with the academic advisor or with the Program Director supervising the graduate program.
 If still unresolved refer the issue to the Dean of the College or School where the department of the program is housed.
 If still unresolved refer the issue by written appeal to the Academic Dean.
 Continue with step 2 below. - Other academic policies, procedures and requirements not listed above.
 First contact the Registrar.
 If not resolved refer the issue by written appeal to the Academic Dean.
 Continue with step 2 below. - 2.
 Letters of appeal should be addressed to the Academic Dean to appeal@asbury.edu State clearly the issue of concern and desired change or outcome. - 3.
-Letters should be filed within thirty days of the conference with the faculty member or office where the issue originated. - 4.
+Letters of appeal for Academic Suspension should be filed within 10 calendar days of notification of suspension. - 4.
+Letters for all other non-suspension appeals should be filed within thirty calendar days of the conference with the faculty member or office where the issue originated. - 5.
 The Academic Dean will review the written appeal and if unable to resolve the matter to the satisfaction of the student, will refer the matter to members of the Academic Policies & Curriculum Committee.
 The student will receive a decision in writing.
 The decision of the Academic Policies & Curriculum Committee will be considered final.